aamoor02/Financial/readme.txt

 This is a readme file for my project

-This is website all about financial independence and about defining what that means to you on an individual level
+This is website all about financial independence and about defining what that means to you on an individual level.

+Finance is one my passions.